CodeEagle/CodableStoreKit/README.md

 ## Usage

-Step one extend your Codable structs or classes with the `CodableStoreable` protocol
+Step one make your Codable structs or classes conform to the `CodableStoreable` protocol.

 ```swift
 /// The User Struct